TyberiusPrime/dicodon_optimizer_wasm/README.md

 # Setup
-Visit our github pages page to use the dicodon optimizer.
+Visit our <a href="https://tyberiusprime.github.io/dicodon_optimizer_wasm/index.html">github pages</a> page to use the dicodon optimizer.

 All calculations happen in your browser.